 Information dissemination is one of the most important responsibilities of the System Manager.
-The System Manager reviews and updates the Communication Management Plan at least quarterly to account for potential changes in project stakeholders.
+The Project Manager reviews and updates the Communication Management Plan at least quarterly to account for potential changes in project stakeholders.
 The System Manager distributes the updated PMP and risk management information according to the revised Communication Management Plan.
-The PMBOK, Chapter 10 contains additional details on project communications and information distribution.
+PMBOK Chapter 10 contains additional details on project communications and information distribution.

 The System Manager conducts risk management activities during the Implementation Phase; these activities include: